Horse Illustrated Writer’s Guidelines

 On our wish list:

-- Fresh ways to approach perennial topics, such as deworming, senior care, fly control, seasonal care.
+- Fresh ways to approach perennial topics, such as deworming, vaccinations, senior care, fly control, and other seasonal care.

-- Interviews with celebrities that ride or own horses; fun and quirky Q&As with “big name” riders as well as short profiles of interesting people in the horse world.
+- Interviews with celebrities that ride or own horses; fun and quirky Q&As with “big name” riders, and short profiles of interesting people in the horse world.

 - Humor; first-person pieces; human interest stories; rider-to-rider advice.